awsome20/EV3Python/README.md

    * Launches (for solving missions)
    * Menu program (for starting launches interactively during competition)

-As of this writting, this code repository has completed all of the above goals minus the actual launches for solving missions.
+As of this writting, this code repository has completed almost all of the above goals minus the actual launches for solving missions.

 ## Design